BTH Faculty and Instructors

 The BTH Faculty Team focuses on core learning competencies related to strategic sustainable development and leading in complexity.
 In addition, external instructors provide specialised expertise that is integral to the overall programme.

-Dr. Göran Broman is a professor and Head of the Department of Strategic Sustainable Development at BTH.
-Dr. Broman has a PhD in mechanical engineering from Lund University.
-He has also studied topics such as ecology, human ecology, economics, resource theory and leadership.
-He has extensive experience in interdisciplinary research and training in strategic sustainable development and sustainable product innovation and has integrated sustainability aspects in engineering education.
-He has worked in the industry with product innovation and advises and trains leaders in industry and society in strategic sustainable development and sustainable product innovation.
-Dr. Broman founded the MSLS Program together with Dr. Robèrt in 2002.
+Dr. Göran Broman is a Professor and Dean of the Faculty of Engineering at BTH.
+Dr. Broman holds a PhD in mechanical engineering from Lund University.
+He has also studied subjects such as ecology, human ecology, economics, resource theory and leadership.
+He has extensive experience in transdisciplinary research and education and has played a leading role in the establishment of strategic sustainable development as a new academic subject area.
+He has worked with integration of sustainability aspects in higher education.
+He has worked in industry with innovation and quality assurance and he advises and trains leaders in industry and society in strategic sustainable development and leadership for sustainability.
+Dr. Broman founded the MSLS Program together with Dr. Robèrt in 2002 and was part of the design team that developed the launch version and early iterations of the programme.

-Dr. Karl-Henrik Robèrt is a professor at the Department of Strategic Sustainable Development at BTH.
-Dr. Robert has a medical degree and a doctorate in internal medicine from Karolinska Institute and has been Head of the Department of Clinical Hematology and Oncology at Huddinge Hospital.
-Dr. Robert has also been Professor of Physical Resource Theory, Chalmers University of Technology.
-He has extensive experience in interdisciplinary research and training in strategic sustainable development and sustainable product innovation and has integrated sustainability aspects in engineering education.
-He advises and trains leaders in industry and society in strategic sustainable development.
-Dr. Robèrt founded the MSLS Program together with Dr. Broman in 2002.
+Dr. Karl-Henrik Robèrt is a Professor at the Department of Strategic Sustainable Development at BTH.
+Dr. Robèrt holds a medical doctor’s degree and PhD in internal medicine from Karolinska Institute and has been Head of the Department of Clinical Hematology and Oncology at Huddinge Hospital.
+Dr. Robèrt has also been Professor of Physical Resource Theory at Chalmers University of Technology.
+He has extensive experience in transdisciplinary research and education and has played a leading role in the establishment of strategic sustainable development as a new academic subject area.
+He advises and trains leaders in industry and society in strategic sustainable development and leadership for sustainability.
+Dr. Robèrt founded the MSLS Program together with Dr. Broman in 2002 and was part of the design team that developed the launch version and early iterations of the programme.

-Dr. Henrik Ny is an assistant professor at the Department of Strategic Sustainable Development at BTH.
-Dr. Ny has an MSc in Chemical Engineering, a Master’s Degree in Environmental Economics from Lund University and a PhD in sustainable product innovation from BTH.
-He has extensive experience in interdisciplinary research and training in sustainable product innovation and has co-developed a bachelor program with a focus on energy system development for sustainable development.
+Dr. Henrik Ny is an Associate Professor at the Department of Strategic Sustainable Development at BTH.
+Dr. Ny holds an M.Sc. in chemical engineering and a master’s degree in environmental economics from Lund University and a PhD in sustainable product innovation from BTH.
+He has extensive experience in transdisciplinary research and education and was part of the design team that developed the launch version and early iterations of the MSLS programme.
+He has also co-developed a bachelor program with a focus on energy system development for sustainable development.

 Dr. Merlina Missimer is the Programme Director of MSLS at the Department of Strategic Sustainable Development at BTH.
 Her research has a focus on the social dimensions of sustainability.
 She holds a B.Sc. in international environmental studies from Franklin & Marshall University, USA, and a Masters in Strategic Leadership towards Sustainability from BTH.